Physics

 Mechanics is an algebra and trigonometry-based course which provides a college level introduction to the principles of Newtonian mechanics.
 The course is designed to be equivalent to a university’s first semester of introductory algebra-based physics.
 Successful completion of this course will provide the student with a solid foundation in the topics of kinematics, work, energy, momentum, and power.
 Critical thinking and reasoning skills are developed through inquiry-based laboratory experiences and an emphasis on conceptual understanding.

-Waves and Electricity is an algebra and trigonometry based course which provides a college level introduction wave motion, sound and an introduction to the principles of classical electricity and DC circuits.
+Waves, Oscillations and Electricity is an algebra and trigonometry-based course which provides a college level introduction wave motion, sound and an introduction to the principles of classical electricity and DC circuits.
 Critical thinking and reasoning skills are developed through inquiry-based laboratory experiences.

 This algebra and trigonometry-based course provides the student with an introduction to fluid mechanics, thermodynamic principles and simple optical instruments.
 Successful completion of this course will provide the student with a solid foundation in the topics of fluid statics and dynamics, thermodynamics, kinetic theory, PV diagrams and probability, and light reflection/refraction.
 Critical thinking and reasoning skills are developed through inquiry-based laboratory experiences.
-This course may be taken concurrently with Waves & Electricity or AP-C E&M (or after completing them).
+This course may be taken concurrently with Waves, Oscillations & Electricity.

 This algebra and trigonometry-based course provides the student with a solid foundation in the topics of special relativity, electromagnetic waves, physical optics and radiometry, introductory atomic theory, radioactivity and nuclear physics.
 Critical thinking and reasoning skills are developed through inquiry-based laboratory experiences.

 The class will introduce the Earth & Moon system, the sky and seasons, the origin of the Solar System, comparative planetology in our Solar System, the varieties of stars and galaxies in the universe, and the life cycle of stars from their formation to destruction.
-Quantitative topics will include basic physics of orbital mechanics, gravitational forces/acceleration, conservation of momentum, and conservation of energy.
-The lab component of this course will focus on small group projects and astronomy research.
 Some nighttime viewing may be required.

 This course is offered to allow students an opportunity to develop expertise in the area of electronics.
 Assignments will be made from both text and laboratory designs.
 Students can gain familiarity with basic DC and AC circuits, measuring voltage/current/resistance, measuring AC signals, assessing complex impedance, designing simple antennas, and other introductory electrical engineering practices.
 A major part of the grade will be a final project.